salferdez/CLIGame/README.md

 There are still many features yet to be implemented.
 A list of some I've managed to apply and I found interesting are:

 * Writing and reading from a file, as well as basic String parsing.
-  +  Storing and sorting records (./src/records.txt) based on # of kills in each session
+  +  Storing and sorting records (./data/records.txt) based on # of kills in each session
-  +  Encountering random monsters, configurable by adding a new field in ./src/monsters.txt following specified rules
+  +  Encountering random monsters, configurable by adding a new field in ./data/monsters.txt following the specified format
 * Use of Lens library for simplifying work with records
 * Use of IO and Maybe monads
 * Use of Haddock for generating documentation